jhui/jhui.github.io/_posts/2017-11-03-Dynamic-Routing-Between-Capsules.markdown

 <img src="/assets/capsule/fc.jpg" style="border:none;width:70%;">
 </div>

 If we pass the famous Picasso's "Portrait of woman in d`hermine pass" into a CNN classifier, the classifier may mistaken it as a real human face.
-CNN is good at detecting features but badly at exploring the spatial perspective, size and orientation between features.
+CNN is good at detecting features but far less effective at exploring the spatial perspective, size and orientation between features.

 <div class="imgcap">
 <img src="/assets/capsule/picasso.jpg" style="border:none;width:40%;">